MesicBenjamin/Maps/README.md

         }
     }
    ```
 For the sake of simplicity, very few locations from the total list of possible locations are shown.
 Each location must be added by the name and category that was defined in [data/database](data/database).
-There are multiple types of location currently supported: line (set of coordinates with distance from it), isochrone suppored by Mapbox (single coordinate with profile type: walking, cycling, driving and minutes range: 10, 20, 30, ...), circle (single coordinate with radius), and standard (set of coordinates that defines region within).
+There are multiple types of location currently supported: line (set of coordinates with distance from it), isochrone suppored by Mapbox (single coordinate with profile type: walking, cycling, driving and minutes range: 10, 20, 30, ...), circle (single coordinate with radius), elevation, and standard (set of coordinates that defines region within).

+Elevation is an exception in the way that it only needs config shown in the example below.
+Region for which elevation is exported is fetched within teritory defined with top_left and bottom_right coordinates.
+Granularity of points can be changed in both lat and lon direction.
+Region with elevation of interest is defined through elevation_range.
+Some rough estimate on elevation error rate is 30 meters.

 <!-- ROADMAP -->
 ## Roadmap

 - [x] Create initial functionalities
 - [x] Share analysis
-- [] Add more data for Osijek
+- [x] Add more data for Osijek
-- [] Restructure coordinates in a way that each coordinate has id
+- [x] Elevation

 <p align="right">(<a href="#readme-top">back to top</a>)</p>